jvlppm/android-text/README.md

 # android-text

-Create and format text from android ViewModel.
+Create and style a text from android ViewModel, without depending on a context.

+It can be easily converted to a SpannableString, providing a context, without worrying about ranges.

 ## Setup